 Many consultants and politcos were shocked when Donald Trump became President on Election Night 2016, insisting that it was impossible for his revolutionary campagn and candidacy to win the election.

-But for Larry Schweikart - one of a ragtag group of amateur politicos called "The Deplorables" who had been publishing shockingly accurate polls and predictions - and Joel Pollak - a Breitbart News senior editor following Trump on the campaign trail-Trump's win was a near certainty.
-Schweikart and Pollak watched the Trump campaign build a powerful coalition between working Americans from both parties; they saw the momentum that the mainstream media and pollsters completely missed; and now, in How Trump Won, they tell the whole incredible story: from the early poll predictions of "The Deplorables" to the campaign trail to Election Night.
+But for author Larry Schweikart - one of a ragtag group of amateur politicos and political activists called "The Deplorables" who had been publishing shockingly accurate polls and predictions while other polls only peddled lies - and co-author Joel Pollak - a Breitbart News senior editor following Trump on the campaign trail through all of the events of the election -Trump's win was a near certainty.
+Schweikart and Pollak watched the Trump campaign build a powerful coalition between working Americans from both parties who just want their interests represented; they saw the momentum that the mainstream media and pollsters completely missed and refused to observe; and now, in How Trump Won, they tell the whole incredible story of the impossible election: from the early poll predictions of "The Deplorables" to the campaign trail to Election Night.

 About the Authors

 Joel Pollak is Senior Editor-at-Large and In-House Counsel at Breitbart News.
 Pollak is the author of See No Evil: 19 Hard Truths the Left Can't Handle, Wacko Birds: The Fall (and Rise) of the Tea Party, The Kasrils Affair: Jews and Minority Politics in Post-Apartheid South Africa, and Don't Tell Me Words Don't Matter: How Rhetoric Won the 2008 Presidential Election.